johannesbraun54/coderr_backend/README.md

-# coderr_backend
-a django backend for a freelancer developer platform

 # Coderr Backend

 A Django backend for a JavaScript-based freelancer platform.
 This repository provides the server-side application, handling authentication, project management, and other API endpoints to support a dynamic freelancer marketplace.